SuneGadegaard/RAMOO2024/README.md

 where $C$ is $2\times n$ matrix, $A$ is an $m\times n$ matrix, $b$ is an $m$-vector, and $x$ is an $n$-vector.
 The algorithms uses a branch-and-bound approach to compute the set of non-dominated outcome vectors along with one feasible pre-image for each non-dominated vector.
 A (small) number of settings can be tweaked in order to change the behaviour of the algorithm.

+# The two versions of the code
+The algorithm is implemented in two versions - one that uses the `PuLP` modelling framework and any supported solver as engine, and then one version (which can be found in the "Gurobi_version" folder) that utilises the `gurobipy` modelling framework as well as the Gurobi solver.
+The latter (the Gurobi version) is orders of magnitude faster than the PuLP + a solver version.
+This basically boils down to the fact that the PuLP modelling framework writes a `.lp` file which is then solved by the specified solver through terminal commands, whereas the Gurobi version makes use of the Gurobi Python API available through the `gurobipy` package.
+In addition to this, the Gurobi version also implements a simple primal heuristic, which is run at every node of the branch and bound tree until a specified depth.
+This also adds to the speed-up of the implementation.

+Hence if one has access to the Gurobi solver, it is recommended to use the Gurobi version of the implementation.

+In case one wish to use the CPLEX solver, this can be done by altering the `GRBLowerBoundSet.py` and the `RENS.py` files to use the [DOcplex](https://pypi.org/project/docplex/) API to CPLEX.
+This has not been tested, but it should be relatively easy to transfer from the `gurobipy`syntax to the `DOcplex`syntax.

 # Dependencies
 The code makes use of the following libraries